-Heading out hiking in the mountains?
+Heading out hiking?
 Make sure you are wearing the appropriate layers and you can be prepared for any weather conditions.
 We spoke to IGO Adventures, an adventure travel company for people who want to get more out of life, to get top tips on what to wear for hiking, walking, or any other challenge.

 One of the best things about adventure challenges is that you never really know what’s going to be thrown at you, both by the route but also by the weather.
 It’s easy to under appreciate the impact of getting kit that’s fit for purpose, and fits you well has on your time in the hills.